JanAdell/PlatformerGame/README.md

 * Jan Adell - Design & Code
 > https://github.com/JanAdell

-## Future Implementations

-* Charged jump from any surface in any direction, using mouse coords as target/base.
-* Fixes to entities so enemies cant go through walls.
-* Fixes to colliders so it becomes more comfortable to play.

 ## Found and Fixed bugs

 * Parallax desynced from camera movement.